mongodb/specifications/source/connection-monitoring-and-pooling/tests/README.rst

 Unit Test Runner:
 =================

+For the unit tests, the behavior of a Connection is irrelevant beyond the need to asserting ``connection.id`` and ``connection.generation``.
+Drivers MAY use a mock connection class for testing the pool behavior in unit tests

 For each YAML file with ``style: unit``, for each element in ``tests``:

 - Initialize an empty dictionary ``context``